 An even layer of material poured over the existing soil will substantially improve the appearance of your garden landscape.

-- Mulch helps in the prevention of new weed growth, but it does not prevent existing weeds from festering.
+- Mulch helps prevent new weed growth but does not prevent existing weeds from festering.
 Weeding must be done before the application of mulch.

 - It helps in the prevention of soil erosion and compaction.